Free Engraving | Free Delivery | Dispatched within 24 hours

 Active, Outdoor Dogs

-If your dog loves swimming, hiking, and rough play, choose stainless steel tags with secure split rings.
+If your dog loves swimming, hiking, and rough play, choose stainless steel pet tags with secure split rings.
 These materials withstand exposure and maintain their appearance.

 Cats or Small or Sensitive Dogs